junegunn/vim-easy-align/README.md

 ```

 In addition to these, you can fine-tune alignments over multiple occurrences of
 the delimiters with 'mode_sequence' option.
-(The option can also be given
+(The option can also be set
-in interactive mode with the special key `CTRL-O`.)
+in interactive mode with the special key `CTRL-O`)

 ```vim
 " Left alignment over the first two occurrences of delimiters